wmaucla/v4/content/projects/CNCF.md

 showInProjects: true
 ---

-This project aims to develop a comprehensive Kubernetes stack, utilizing a wide array of tools offered by the Cloud Native Computing Foundation or affiliated with the Linux Foundation.
+A comprehensive Kubernetes setup using CNCF tools and best practices.